Building blocks

 Defining attributes#

-If we choose to define a new attribute called deviceId
+If we choose to define a new attribute called deviceId, we can create a new file called deviceId.yml in the attributes directory:

 Description#